zhangjy859/rstudio-server-conda-singularity/README.md

 3) run script
 ```
-WORKDIRECTORY="/path/to/your/rproject/workdir/" PORT=8787 PASSWORD=PASSWORD ./run_singularity.sh #change the port number if your if your port is already occupied (for example, another rstudio server is running)
+WORKDIRECTORY="/path/to/your/rproject/workdir/" PORT=8787 PASSWORD=PASSWORD ./run_singularity.sh #change the port number if your port is already occupied (for example, another rstudio server is running)
 ```

 Your `r project` directory will mount on '/data' in rstudio server